khakhalin/notes/00_words_to_lookup.md

-**The missing semester of CS education** https://missing.csail.mit.edu/ lots of useful practical bits and pieces: the shell, debugging, metaprogramming and what not.
+**The missing semester of CS education** https://missing.csail.mit.edu/ lots of useful practical bits and pieces: shell, debugging, data wrangling, metaprogramming and what not.
 Also has [lectures on youtube](https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J).
 (the link is also in [[01_Tools]] / Resources, so fee free to delete it from here later)

 Working on: